 ASTM A325 structural bolts are most commonly manufactured in one of two ways, cold forging or hot forging.
-Both methods result in a product that is similar in appearance, but are made through a completely different process.
-Most common size structural bolts, which are readily available in the marketplace, are mass produced in large quantities using a cold forging method.
+Both methods result in a product that is similar in appearance but are made through a completely different process.
+Most common size structural bolts, which are readily available in the marketplace, are mass-produced in large quantities using a cold forging method.
 Custom size structural bolts made in smaller batches are more commonly made using a hot forging process.
-The reason for this is the hot forging process is less automated and more time consuming, however it is necessary if an A325 structural bolt is required that differs in size or configuration than what is readily available.
+The reason for this is the hot forging process is less automated and more time-consuming, however, it is necessary if an A325 structural bolt is required that differs in size or configuration than what is readily available.
 Both methods are summarized below.

 Cold Forging – Mass Production

-- Heading – After the pieces have been cut to length, they are fed into a series of dies which form the head of the bolt.
+- Heading – After the pieces have been cut to length, they are fed into a series of dies that form the head of the bolt.
 This process is referred to as cold forging since the steel is not heated prior to forming the head of the bolt.
 The head of the bolt is formed through multiple die hits at room temperature, with each hit shaping the steel, eventually resulting in a hexagon shape.
 This process is efficient enough to produce tens of thousands of a given bolt size per day.

 - Threading – After heading is complete, the other end of the bolt is threaded.
-This is done using a full body roll threading process where the end of the bolt to be threaded is extruded down to the pitch diameter and is then fed through two flat threading dies (grooved plates), which rolls or forms the threads onto the bolt.
+This is done using a full-body roll threading process where the end of the bolt to be threaded is extruded down to the pitch diameter and is then fed through two flat threading dies (grooved plates), which rolls or forms the threads onto the bolt.

-- Heat Treating – Once threaded, the bolts are heat treated, which arranges the mechanical properties of the steel to the required strength specified by ASTM.
+- Heat Treating – Once threaded, the bolts are heat-treated, which arranges the mechanical properties of the steel to the required strength specified by ASTM.
 They are put into large ovens in a controlled environment and introduced to regulated temperatures for an amount of time deemed necessary to get the bolt strength into the parameters required by the ASTM A325 specification.
-This two part process is referred to as quenching and tempering.
+This two-part process is referred to as quenching and tempering.

 Hot Forging – Custom Size Production

 - Heading – Once the steel has been cut to the appropriate length, it is time to forge the head on to one end of the bolt.
 In a hot forging process, one end of the steel rod is heated up in an induction unit before feeding into a National Upsetter used to forge the head onto the bolt.
 The purpose of this is to make the steel more malleable so that it can be formed easily.
-A plunger compresses the heated steel to form the heavy hex head pattern of the bolt as well as the required grade stamp and manufacturers marking, which is displayed on the top side surface of the bolt head.
+A plunger compresses the heated steel to form the heavy hex head pattern of the bolt as well as the required grade stamp and manufacturer’s marking, which is displayed on the top side surface of the bolt head.

 - Threading – Once the heading process is complete, the other end of the bolt is threaded.
-To produce the threaded portion, the hot forged bolt is cut threaded, a process where the steel is cut away from the round bar of steel to form the threads as opposed to roll threading where the threads are formed through an extrusion process.
+To produce the threaded portion, the hot-forged bolt is cut threaded, a process where the steel is cut away from the round bar of steel to form the threads as opposed to roll threading where the threads are formed through an extrusion process.

 - Heat Treating – Once threaded, the bolts need to be heat treated.
-This is the same two part process (quench and temper) required for cold forged structural bolts.
+This is the same two-part process (quench and temper) required for cold-forged structural bolts.
 They are put into large ovens in a controlled environment and introduced to regulated temperatures for an amount of time deemed necessary to get the bolt strength into the parameters required by the ASTM A325 specification.

 Whether cold forged or hot forged, the need for hot-dip galvanizing A325 structural bolts may be required.
 If so, the galvanizing process is the same for both.
-The galvanizing process shall be conducted as to meet the requirements of ASTM F2329.
+The galvanizing process shall be conducted to meet the requirements of ASTM F2329.
 In this process, bolts are coated with zinc to prevent corrosion.

 6. Certification & Testing

-Testing – The ASTM A325 specification requires that mechanical testing be performed to insure that the given batch of bolts manufactured from a certain heat lot of steel meets the strength requirements as stated by the ASTM.
+Testing – The ASTM A325 specification requires that mechanical testing be performed to ensure that the given batch of bolts manufactured from a certain heat lot of steel meets the strength requirements as stated by the ASTM.
 In addition, rotational capacity testing may be required, which Per ASTM A325 section 6.3.1 is defined as a test, “that is intended to evaluate the presence of a lubricant, the efficiency of the lubricant, and the compatibility of assemblies as represented by the components selected for testing.”
 Because this test evaluates the presence of a lubricant, it has only been required when the A325 fastener in question is galvanized.
 With A325 bolts now falling under the F3125 specification, the rotational capacity test formerly required of all galvanized A325s is now a supplementary requirement (S4), which states, “When specified on the inquiry and order, rotational capacity testing in accordance with Annex A2 shall be performed by the responsible party.”